Skip to main content

 AARP v.
 EEOC 2017 Vacated the EEOC’s 2016 wellness rules.
 Forced the EEOC to reconsider the definition of “voluntary” and the 30% incentive rule.

 The intersection of endocrinology and law in this context is profound.
 The data points collected in a biometric screening are not static; they are dynamic markers of an individual’s response to their environment, including workplace stress.
-A high-pressure work environment could manifest as elevated cortisol, leading to increased and glucose dysregulation.
+A high-pressure work environment could manifest as elevated cortisol, leading to increased blood pressure and glucose dysregulation.

 This raises a complex question does an employer who contributes to a physiological problem have an unfettered right to incentivize the measurement of that problem?
 This line of inquiry pushes the conversation beyond legal compliance into the realm of corporate responsibility and the biological impact of workplace culture on employee health.